anishneema/automativerobots/index.md

 In this milestone, I assembled a working automative robot.
 Key achievements include:

--assembling each 3D printed part
+- assembling each 3D printed part
--Finding acceptable screws for each part
+- Finding acceptable screws for each part
--Coding new patterns and coding logic for servo movement
+- Coding new patterns and coding logic for servo movement

 Challenges included:
--Miscalibrating servos
+- Miscalibrating servos
--Breaking servos due to non-grounded servos
+- Breaking servos due to non-grounded servos
--coding blinking LED light
+- coding blinking LED light

 This part of the project involved a lot of screwing and hardware integration.
 Organization of the wires was challenging, causing me to rewire all the components to make space inside of the box.
 (Shown in picture below).
 After assembling and organization the hardware, minor tweaks were made to the code(linked below) in order to make the WALLE- robot to have different emotions at different distances.